iiitv/ChefLib/README.md

 ## Merging Policy
 * Everyone should follow one commit per PR.
-* Commit message should be like:
+* The first Commit message should be like:
     ```
     Added {Problem name} in {Contest name with year} [Lang]
     Fixes #{issue number}
     ```
+  Rest of the commit messages should display what the change was done.
 * PR will only be merged if you have followed all the coding guidelines of that language.

 ## Contributing